GabeScott/standard-works-vault/General Conference/1975 April - A Self-Inflicted Purging.md

 # A Self-Inflicted Purging

-*By By Bishop Vaughn J. Featherstone - Second Counselor in the Presiding Bishopric*
+By Bishop Vaughn J. Featherstone - *Second Counselor in the Presiding Bishopric*

 *Given in the April session of the 1975 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1975/04/a-self-inflicted-purging?lang=eng)

-My beloved brethren, King Benjamin in, I believe, the second greatest discourse ever delivered, said, “I have not commanded you to come up hither to trifle with ... words.”
-(Mosiah 2:9.)
+My beloved brethren, King Benjamin in, I believe, the second greatest discourse ever delivered, said, “I have not commanded you to come up hither to trifle with … words.” ([[Mosiah 2.9|Mosiah 2:9]].)
 I believe the Prophet has not called this conference to have us trifle with words.
 I would like to discuss a subject which possibly could be led into by this little story:

 Roy Welker, a great writer for Church priesthood courses and a great stake president and priesthood leader, lived in our stake.
 Another great priesthood leader asked him, “Brother Welker, you have known many of the General Authorities in your lifetime.
 Who impresses you the most?”